sarahoco014/Software_Design_Methodologies/software_design_methodologies.md

 A strategy pattern is a design pattern in which the behaviour of an object can be altered at run time.
 Therefore, an object can select from a variety of algorithms and behaviours as opposed to doing so statically.
 The foundation of the strategy design pattern is based on composition; is establishes a family of algorithms, encapsulates each individual algorithm, and allows them to be switched between at run time.
 The fundamental concept behind this pattern is to ensure that the algorithm is independent of the main object.
 Therefore, this enables the object to assign the behaviour of the algorithm to one of its strategies.

-A strategy pattern is composed of two main components:
+A strategy pattern is composed of three main components:
 - Algorithm: Takes an input, performs operations on this input, and produces an output.
 - Strategy: An interface used by all algorithms.
 - Context: A parent process or run-time environment that attempts to use an alternative algorithm in response to specific circumstances.